Jackson Beardy

-Jackson Beardy (July 24, 1944 – December 7, 1984) was an Indigenous Oji-Cree Anishinaabe artist born in Canada.
+Jackson Beardy (July 24, 1944 – December 7, 1984) was an Indigenous Anisininew artist born in Canada.
 His works are characterized by scenes from Ojibwe and Cree oral history and many focus on the relationship between humans and nature.
 He belonged to the Woodland School of Art and was a prominent member of the Indian Group of Seven.
 His work has contributed to the recognition of Indigenous contemporary art within Canada.